dontbesalty/ddns/README.md

 ## Configuration

-Create a file named `.env` in the same directory as the `update_cloudflare_dns.sh` script.
-Add the following variables, replacing the placeholder values with your actual details:
+Configuration is loaded from a `.env` file located in the same directory as the script.
+This file is ignored by Git (see `.gitignore`) to prevent accidental exposure of secrets.

+To configure the script:
+1. Copy the example configuration file:
+    ```bash
+    cp .env.example .env
+    ```
+2. Edit the newly created `.env` file and replace the placeholder values with your actual details.

+**`.env` file variables:**

 ```dotenv
 # Cloudflare Settings